soyart/gfc/README.md

 To decrypt files encrypted with key derived from a passphrase, that same _salt_ is needed in order to convert input passphrase into the key used to encrypt it in the first place.

-Key and salt handling is in `pkg/gfc/key.go`.
+Key and salt handling is in `pkg/gfc/pbkdf2.go`.

 ## Usage
 ### Defaults
-Input file: stdin
+Default infile: stdin

-Output file: stdout
+Default outfile: stdout

-Algorithm mode:
+Default encryption mode:

 - AES: AES256-GCM

+- ChaCha20: XChaCha-Poly1305

 - RSA: RSA256-OEAP (only one is supported)

-- ChaCha20: XChaCha-Poly1305 (only one is supported)

-Encoding: None
+Default encoding: None

-Compression: None
+Default compression: None

-Key source (AES only): Passphrase
+Default key source (symmetric key cryptography only): Passphrase

 ### Help
 gfc has 2 subcommands - `aes` for AES encryption, and `rsa` for RSA encryption.
 To see help for each subcommand, just run: